MaxtBIT/HyperReconNet/README.md

 ## Results
 ### 1. Reproducing Results on ICVL&Harvard Datasets
 The results reproduced on [ICVL Dataset](http://icvl.cs.bgu.ac.il/hyperspectral/) and [Harvard Dataset](http://vision.seas.harvard.edu/hyperspec/).
 In this stage, the mask is learnable.
 And the size of patches is 64 * 64 * 31.
+In addition, only the central areas with 512 * 512 * 31 are compared in testing.
 <table>
    <tr align = "center">
       <td rowspan="2"></td>